AshokSaravanan222/Automated-Window-Blinds/README.md

 # Automated-Window-Blinds

-Automating the window blinds in my room using Arduino
+I attemptd to automate the window blinds in my room using Arduino.

+# Images